Skip Ribbon Commands

 Interference

-Serologic tests for autoantibodies, including anti-liver/kidney microsomal antibodies type 1 (anti-LKM-1), should not be relied upon exclusively to determine the etiology or prognosis of patients with liver disease.
+Serologic tests for autoantibodies, including anti-liver/kidney microsomal antibodies type 1 (anti-LKM-1), should not be relied upon exclusively to diagnose autoimmune hepatitis (AIH) or predict the development of disease.

-Anti-LKM-1 antibodies are not the only serological marker for autoimmune hepatitis (AIH) and should be evaluated in the context of other AIH-associated autoantibodies, including antinuclear antibodies and smooth muscle antibodies.
+Anti-LKM-1 antibodies are not the only serological marker for AIH and should be evaluated in the context of other AIH-associated autoantibodies, including antinuclear antibodies, smooth muscle antibodies, or filamentous-actin antibodies.

 Anti-LKM-1 antibodies may occur in some patients with chronic hepatitis caused by hepatitis C virus (HCV) infection.
 Although the epitopes recognized by anti-LKM-1 antibodies in HCV infection are different than in patients with AIH type 2, physicians must use caution in interpreting the results of tests for anti-LKM-1 antibodies in such patients.